hcoberdalhoff/MEMPSToolkit/README.md

 - assigning roles/permissions to an AAD application
 - reading / creating AAD groups

+### Visualize Conditional Access Policies

+Have a look at my [blog article](https://notdoneyet.blog/powershell/aad/security/2021/06/29/Visualize-Cond-Acc-Pols.html) about using MEMPSToolkit to visualize your MS Conditional Access policies.

 ## PSGallery

 This module is available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/MEMPSToolkit)